jordiybanyez-byte/ApartmentPredictor/docs/appends/JPA_Before_Annotatons:_one-to-many-xml.md

-# Before annotatons: one to many .xml
+# Before annotations: one to many .xml

 > Before <mark>annotations</mark> were common, the `Apartment–Review` relationship was defined in `ORM XM`L (Hibernate `*.hbm.xml` or JPA `orm.xml`), and Spring only wired the `ORM laye`r (`SessionFactory`/`EntityManagerFactory`, **transactions**) via its own XML.
 >